miatangvik/Powergum/README.md

 to install dependencies.

-Secondly run
+Then run

 ```
 npm start
 ```
+to start the server.

 Go to

 ```
 localhost:3000
 ```

-and Powergum should be good to go!
+in your browser of choice and Powergum should be good to go!

 ## Optional